Home Improvement Arc

 "So is this thing really that fast?"

 "Oh, absolutely.
-But it burns through Golem-grade magic stones like crazy, so there's no way it ever pays for itself."
+But it burns through Golem-grade magic stones like crazy, so it could never pay for itself."

 "… You're a merchant, right?
 Why would you use something like that?"

-"The Healer person who lent it to us also gave us the magic stones, asking us to report on how it handles.
-If it were my own money, I don't think I'd ever buy one."
+"The Healer who lent it to us also provided the magic stones, asking us to report on how it handles.
+If I were spending my own money, I don't think I'd ever buy one."

 I see.
-If she's not the one paying, then using it doesn't hurt her purse.
+If she's not footing the bill, using it doesn't hurt her bottom line.

 "Can you show me how it runs?"